Full Header Image

 After you have inserted the read more rule, save the article and reload your site’s home page.
 You should now see only the area above the red line on the front page, with a button that says “Read More…” to access the full article.

-screenshot of sample article on front end with read more link Home Page with Read More Link
+Home Page with Read More Link

 Next, look at the Images and Links tab under any article.
 Here you can select a few images to add interest to your article and add a few links.
 The images are the important thing here.
 There are better ways to add links to articles than the options on this page.